Ulrich, Duke of Württemberg: Early life

 Duke Ulrich was born 8 February 1487 and his mother died in his birth.
 His father, Henry, Count of Württemberg, was mentally deranged, likely as a result of his three-year imprisonment by Duke Charles the Bold of Burgundy, was banished to Hohenurach Castle in the County of Urach, and his only guardian died when he was nine years of age.

-Ulrich served the German king, Maximilian I, in the War of the Succession of Landshut in 1504, receiving some additions to Württemberg as a reward; he accompanied Maximilian on his unfinished journey to Rome in 1508; and he marched with the imperial army into France in 1513.
+Ulrich served the German king, Maximilian I, in the War of the Succession of Landshut in 1504, receiving some additions to Württemberg as a reward.
+He accompanied Maximilian on his unfinished journey to Rome in 1508, and he marched with the imperial army into France in 1513 and besieged Dijon.

 Meanwhile, in Württemberg Ulrich had become very unpopular.
 His extravagance had led to a large accumulation of debt, and his subjects were irritated by his oppressive methods of raising money.
 In 1514 an uprising under the name of Poor Conrad broke out, and was only suppressed after Ulrich had made important concessions to the estates in return for financial aid.
 The duke's relations with the Swabian League, moreover, were very bad, and trouble soon came from another quarter also.